tbnobed/bookstudio/CORRUPTION_PREVENTION_GUIDE.md

 ## Problem Summary

 A critical data integrity issue occurred where 62.8% of bookings (194 out of 309) were incorrectly assigned to admin (user_id = 1) instead of their actual creators.

-This happened due to migration scripts that defaulted NULL user_id values to 1.
+**CRITICAL DISCOVERY**: Backup comparison reveals this corruption existed since at least July 31st, 2025 (63.4% admin ownership), indicating it occurred during initial system setup or early migration work, not recent changes.
+This is a **legacy corruption issue** that needs immediate remediation.

 ## Root Cause